 Katherine's Way, affectionately known as “KW”, is a Christ-centered, sober living home for women.
 Here at KW, we use the 12 steps of Alcoholics Anonymous paired with a relationship with Jesus to bring women into the solution of recovery.
 This proven method is how the founders, Clifton and Ana Nobles, were able to recover.
 Therefore, they wish to share the freedom they have found with those who are still struggling with addiction, which is why Katherine’s Way was birthed.

 Katherine’s Way was named on behalf of Clifton’s late grandmother who continually loved him and prayed for him in his darkest days.
 She never gave up on him; even when he had completely given up on himself.
-He battled drug addiction for two decades, but today he has been free from addiction for over seven years.
+He battled drug addiction for two decades, but today he has been free from addiction for nearly a decade.
 Clifton and Ana, his wife, have helped countless others get free from addiction by doing what Katherine did for him; loving people despite their shortcomings.
 This is the heart behind this ministry.

 Katherine's Way Transitional Living